lifting-bits/remill/README.md

 ## Getting Help

-If you are experiencing undocumented problems with Remill then ask for help in the `#tool-remill` channel of the [Empire Hacking Slack](https://empireslacking.herokuapp.com/).
+If you are experiencing undocumented problems with Remill then ask for help in the `#binary-lifting` channel of the [Empire Hacking Slack](https://empireslacking.herokuapp.com/).

 ## Supported Platforms